aurae-runtime/aurae/README.md

 system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.

-The [open-source] project adapts to the expanding demands of enterprise distributed systems and meets the present and future demands of higher-order distributed systems.

-Aurae supports multi-tenant workloads and enterprise identities all the way down to the socket layer and can rationalize workloads and further improve system proportions by utilizing a variety of isolation strategies for enterprise workloads, the project can work exceptionally well with tools like Kubernetes [^compare].
+Through system proportioning and enterprise workload isolation techniques, the Aurae [open-source] project can complement Kubernetes, as Aurae supports the usage of multi-tenant workloads and enterprise identities all the way down to the socket layer.

+# Mission

+Aurae is on a mission to be the most loved and effective way of managing workloads on a single piece of hardware.
+Our hope is that by bringing a better set of controls to a node, we can unlock brilliant higher order distributed systems in the future.

 ## Project Status